Sourabh-Semalty/DataStructure/README.md

 # Array
     - Collection of similar data type
     - 2D , 3D Array
     - An important part of any language or any system

+    - Operations in Array